 But don’t be so quick to jump on this so-called home remedy for snoring.
 Not only is it unlikely to work for you, it also won’t treat potential sleep apnea.
 We’ve got a better approach.

-While it may make sense if you wake up with a dry mouth, bad breath or a scratchy throa tit really causes harm to sleep apnea suffers.
-Media has been reporting the Buteyko method works, this approach as effective, the truth is that there is little to no research supporting the use of this approach.
+While it may make sense if you wake up with a dry mouth, bad breath or a scratchy throat tit really causes harm to sleep apnea suffers.
+The media has been reporting the Buteyko method works, this approach as effective, the truth is that there is little to no research supporting the use of this approach.
 The science behind the headlines is a permeable barrier that goes over the mouth, actually more similar to a bandage than a piece of tape.
 Supposedly, this keeps cold air from entering the mouth and hitting the tissue at the soft palate, which, supposedly, makes it vibrate and contract.